-The codes for nominal current and nominal mains voltage are part of the type code (see 3.3 Description of the Type Code) on the package label (see 3.2 Package Label).
+The codes for rated continuous current and nominal mains voltage are part of the type code (see 3.3 Description of the Type Code) on the package label (see 3.2 Package Label).
 Use these values to find out the enclosure size of the AC drive from the table.

-In the example "VACON0100-3L-0061-5+IP54", the code for nominal current is 0003 and the code for nominal mains voltage is 5.
+In the example "VACON0100-3L-0061-5+IP54", the code for rated continuous current is 0003 and the code for nominal mains voltage is 5.
+For a list of the drive ratings, see 10.6 Power Ratings.